bryantt23/odin-project-beginnings/README.md

 #####2.
 Create a branch

-  + `git checkout -b "modify index file"`
+  + `git checkout -b "modify-index-file"`
   + Replace text in quotes with a descriptive branch name
   + Make sure you are on the branch by typing in `git status`
-  + Make your changes then run "git status" in the command line to remind yourself of what you did
+  + Make your changes then run `git status` in the command line to remind yourself of what you did

 #####3.
 If everything works, commit the changes by typing in the command line